robarnoldio/www.robarnold.io/_posts/2020-01-27-conclusions-vs-observations.md

 We spent about 30 minutes to get to resolution.
 Emotions were high because of the impact, even though this was outside working hours.
 Without a disciplined process, users could have felt much greater impact.

-*Protip: "We are aware of the issue and actively working toward resolving it.
+[^1]: Protip: "We are aware of the issue and actively working toward resolving it.
 Updates will follow as we gather more information." makes a pretty good template...

 [cbias]: https://youarenotsosmart.com/2010/06/23/confirmation-bias/